 The Snailax infrared massager is highly versatile – it comes with 4 interchangeable massage heads, 3 automatic massage modes, and 3 adjustable speed settings.

-We found it to be one of the best infrared body massagers for pain relief and cellulite reduction – because it’s powerful yet gentle enough to treat cellulite areas in your body.
+I found it to be one of the best infrared body massagers for pain relief and cellulite reduction, because it’s powerful yet gentle enough to treat cellulite areas in your body.

 Pros